An Chi-hong

-An Chi-hong (born July 2, 1990) is a South Korean infielder who plays for the Lotte Giants of the KBO League.
+An Chi-hong (born July 2, 1990) is a South Korean professional baseball infielder for the Lotte Giants of the KBO League.
 He bats and throws right-handed.

 Amateur career

 While attending Seoul High School in Seoul, An was considered one of the top shortstops in the Korean high school baseball league.
 As a sophomore, he drew national attention at the President's Cup National High School Baseball Championship held in April 2007, where his team finished runner-up and An won batting, home runs and RBI titles.